hpssjellis/j00-everything-but-the-kitchen-sink-pgb-helloworld/README.md

-May 14 Started this as my other one had sub folders which seemed to mess up plugins using phonegap build.
+May 14 Started this as my other one called  j00-all-repos-pgb-helloworld had sub folders which seemed to mess up plugins using phonegap build.
+This may take a few days to get working.